regsah/Regsahs-DataStructure-Implementations/README.md

 ## Dynamic Array (List.h)

 The `List` class is a dynamic array implementation that provides dynamic storage for a sequence of elements.
 It offers operations for adding, removing, and accessing elements efficiently.
 The List supports different constructors like a std::initializer_list<T> constructor and various methods such as a resize method.

+## Binary Search Tree (BSTree.h)

+The `BSTree` class is a C++ template class implementing a binary search tree data structure.
+It provides methods for inserting, searching, and removing elements, as well as clearing the tree and checking if it's empty.